liormizr/s3path/docs/advance.rst

 For Example:

-if you want to add Server-side encryption for your Bucket, you can do it per path like this:
+If you want to add Server-side encryption to your Bucket, you may do it per path like this:

 .. code:: python